-R> dtobj <- medinria2tensor(file= ...)
+R> dtobj <- medinria2tensor(file = <filename>)

-5.7 Computation time and memory requirements
+5.7.
+Computation time and memory requirements

-A word of caution concerning the memory usage of the implementation is in place here: DWI datasets are usually very large.
-A typical full brain dataset of matrix size 256×256 and about 70 slices measured at 30 diffusion gradient directions in 2-byte integer representation needs $256 \times 256 \times 70 \times 30 \times 2 \approx 262.5$ MBytes.
+A word of caution concerning the memory usage of the implementation is in place here: DWI data sets are usually very large.
+A typical full brain data set of matrix size 256×256 and about 70 slices measured at 30 diffusion gradient directions in 2-byte integer representation needs $256 \times 256 \times 70 \times 30 \times 2 \approx 262.5$ MBytes.
 The structure adaptive smoothing algorithm operates on all diffusion weighted images.
-In the current implementation these data are therefore kept in memory and it is usually not possible to run a full dataset on a Desktop computer.
+In the current implementation these data are therefore kept in memory and it is usually not possible to run a full data set on a Desktop computer.
 One has to restrict the analysis to a ROI if restricted memory is a problem.

 We provide information on memory usage and CPU-time for various steps of the analysis and three DWI data sets in Table 1.
-Dataset 1 (first column) is small, with few gradient directions and without replicated non-diffusion weighted images.
-Datasets 2 (center) and 3 (third column) are characterized by a large number of gradients and replicated non-
+Data set 3 (first column) is small, with few gradient directions and without replicated non-diffusion weighted images.
+Data sets 2 (center) and 3 (third column) are characterized by a large number of gradients and replicated non-diffusion weighted images.
+All data sets have been reduced in size to a cube containing all voxel within the head.
+Computations are restricted to voxel inside the head using a mask.
+The first two data sets have been processed on a PC equipped with an Intel Core 2 Duo E 6850 3 GHz and 4 GByte of memory.
+For the third data set we used an Intel Xeon CPU 5160 3 GHz and 24 GByte of memory.
+The operating system was OpenSuse 11.0 with R version 2.7.1.